Postcard/ticket-renderer-python/README.md

 # ticket-renderer-python
-This library is used to render tickets from a ticket template
+Utility library used to render a ticket template